 Latitude 36 offers superior winter color retention and early spring green-up for a greener turf longer.
 The variety has good salt tolerance and moderate shade tolerance.

 Golf Courses and Sports Fields Selecting Latitude 36

 With benefits like these, demand for Latitude 36 is growing quickly.
 The variety is featured on several sports fields including Orlando City Soccer Club’s Orlando City Stadium (MLS), FC Dallas’ Toyota Stadium (MLS), Purdue University’s Ross-Ade football stadium, Duke University’s Wallace Wade football stadium, Georgia Tech’s Bobby Dodd football stadium, and Tennessee Titans’ NFL practice field in Nashville.
-In the Middle East, Latitude 36 was chosen for Al Sadd Stadium in Doha, Qatar and Khalifa Stadium, also in Doha.
+In the Middle East, Latitude 36 was chosen for Al Sadd Stadium and Khalifa Stadium, both in Doha, Qatar.

 Golf courses are also selecting Latitude 36 including the new Jack Nicklaus signature Ashgabat Golf Club in Turkmenistan.
 In the United States, over 40 golf courses are grassed with Latitude 36, including Loxahatchee Club in Jupiter, Florida; Broken Sound Club in Boca Raton, Florida; and TPC at Piper Glen in Charlotte, North Carolina.

 Recent golf course renovation projects include Pelican Golf Club in Belleair, Florida by Beau Welling Design; Belfair East in Bluffton, South Carolina; and the North Course at Hunters Run Country Club in Boyton Beach, Florida by Sanford Golf Design.